 The Icelandic Ring Road, or Route 1, circles the entire country and can usually be completed during March, as long as you have some flexibility in your itinerary in case of bad weather.

-Going counterclockwise on this route takes you along the South Coast, through the Eastfjords, across North Iceland, and down the west (without turning into the Westfjords or the Snaefellsnes peninsula).
+Going counterclockwise on this route takes you along the South Coast, through the Eastfjords, across North Iceland, and down the west (without turning into the Westfjords or the Snaefellsnes Peninsula).

 The roads in Iceland are generally well-maintained, but ice and heavy snowfall could affect your journey.
 Winter self-drive tours are mostly recommended for those with experience driving in icy winter conditions.